dginhoux/ansible_role.cron/README.md

 ### Context variables

-Those variables from `vars/*.yml` are loaded dynamically during task runtime using the `include_vars` module.
+Those variables are located in `vars/*.yml` are used to handle OS differences ; One of theses is loaded dynamically during role runtime using the `include_vars` module and set OS specifics variable's.

-Variables loaded from `vars/main.yml`.
+Variables loaded from `vars/main.yml` :